How do we know what the ancient Greeks said?

 Want to get into the small details?
 These posts explore the particular books that contain the textual material that tell us so much about ancient Greece.
 I’ve even written a guide to understanding how to decipher the historical information encoded in one of the most majestic manuscripts in the world.

-Are you travelling to Greece?
+Are you travelling to Greece or the Mediterranean?
 These posts form the newest section of the newsletter, where I explore the physical remains of ancient sites in relief of what ancient Greeks said about those places in antiquity.
+I am also working on podcasts, videos, and other travel-related materials.

 Who writes Culture Cross?

 Hello!
 I am James Ilias Binks, a Canadian and Greek ethnographic and historical researcher.
-I research Canadian history at a local museum for a living, while my academic training was in Anthropology from the University of British Columbia.
+When I’m not writing Culture Cross, I research Canadian history, lead tour groups, and work underwater as a scuba divemaster.
+My academic training was in Anthropology from the University of British Columbia.
 My undergraduate thesis took me to the Indian Himalaya for six months to elucidate the impact that infrastructural developments have on pilgrim’s experiences of ancient religious practices and high-alpine environments.
 I have also worked on post-disaster reconstruction work in Nepal, publishing an article on ethnographic collaboration and a resource guide database.

 How can an amateur research ancient Greek history?